-- o Reduce your direct cash, foundation cash, and non-cash giving figures by the amount that you will not be able to categorize.
+- Reduce your direct cash, foundation cash, and non-cash giving figures by the amount that you will not be able to categorize.
 For example, if you gave \$10 million but will be able to categorize only \$8 million of it consistently throughout the survey, then reduce your direct cash, foundation cash, and non-cash giving figures so that they sum to \$8 million. - Then, include the un-categorizable amount (in this example, \$2 million) in the "additional contributions" field.
-Note that any giving entered in this field will not be "credited" to your company's "total giving" (which is defined as the sum of direct cash, foundation cash, and non-cash) in the system; however, it will appear in your "total cost of corporate giving" in the CECP reporting system (which is "total giving" plus all management and program costs, the value of volunteer hours, and un-categorizable giving). - The online system will perform a check on linked questions and will not save answers that do not match the corresponding totals in Question II.A.

-CECP strongly encourages you to do your best to avoid using the "un-categorizable" bucket by instead making educated estimates for the questions requesting breakdowns of total contributions.
-While we do not advocate entering data in which you have low confidence, we do encourage you to provide reasonable approximations of figures whenever possible, as this will help to ensure that your company's giving is recorded in its entirety.
+Note that any giving entered in this field will not be "credited" to your company's "total giving" (which is defined as the sum of direct cash, foundation cash, and non-cash) in the system; however, it will appear in your "total cost of corporate giving" in the CECP reporting system (which is "total giving" plus all management and program costs, the value of volunteer hours, and un-categorizable giving). - The online system will perform a check on linked questions and will not save answers that do not match the corresponding totals in Question II.A. - While we do not advocate entering data in which you have low confidence, we do encourage you to provide reasonable approximations of figures whenever possible, as this will help to ensure that your company's giving is recorded in its entirety.